Multi-Cloud Global Transit FAQ¶

 How do I find out what routes being propagated from on-prem?¶

-On-prem routes are propagated to VGW which in turn propagated to the Transit GW.
-There are two ways to see what learned routes are by Transit GW:
+On-prem routes are propagated to the VGW which in turn propagates to the Transit GW.
+There are two ways to see what learned routes are by the Transit GW:

-- Go to Site2Cloud, select the connection you specified at Step 3 during Transit Network Workflow.
+- Go to Site2Cloud, select the connection you specified at Step 3 during the Transit Network Workflow.
 Scroll down, you will see the Learned Network.
-Search for a learned routes by typing a specific CIDR.
+Search for a learned route by typing a specific CIDR.

-- Go to Peering -> Transitive Peering.
-Click the box next to Destination CIDR column for a specific Spoke VPC GW.
-The Learned Routes will be shown and is searchable.
+- Go to Peering > Transitive Peering.
+Click the box next to Destination CIDR column for a specific Spoke VPC/VNet GW.
+The Learned Routes are displayed and searchable.

-- Go to Advanced Config -> BGP -> select a Transit GW, click Detail
+- Go to Multi-Cloud transit > BGP > select a Transit GW, and click Detail.

-How do I find out BGP information on Transit GW?¶
+How do I find out BGP information on a Transit GW?¶

-Go to Advanced Config -> BGP -> Diagnostics, click the box for Predefined Show List.
+Go to Multi-Cloud Transit > BGP > Diagnostics, mark the checkbox for Predefined Show List.
 A list of BGP commands will be displayed.
-If you turn on debug command, make sure to turn it off when debug is finished to ensure the Transit GW is not flooded with debug messaged.
-Excessive debug messages reduces throughput.
+If you turn on debug command, make sure to turn it off when debug is finished to ensure the Transit GW is not flooded with debug messages.
+Excessive debug messages reduce throughput.

 How do I delete a Spoke GW?¶

-Go to Gateway page, select the gateway you wish to delete and click Delete.
+Go to the Gateway page, select the gateway you wish to delete, and click Delete.

-An instance in a Spoke VPC cannot communicate with on-prem network, how do I troubleshoot?¶
+An instance in a Spoke VPC/VNet cannot communicate with On-Prem Network.
+How do I troubleshoot?¶

-There are many reasons why an instance in a Spoke VPC cannot communicate with on-prem host or VM.
+There are many reasons why an instance in a Spoke VPC/VNet cannot communicate with an on-prem host or VM.
 The following troubleshooting steps may be helpful.

 - Make sure the connection between VGW and Transit GW is up.

-- Make sure the CIDR of the on-prem problem subnet (where VM or host is not reachable from a Spoke VPC instance) is propagated to Spoke VPC, that is, make sure Spoke VPC where the problem instance is deployed has connectivity to the problem subnet in on-prem network.
+- Make sure the CIDR of the on-prem problem subnet (where VM or host is not reachable from a Spoke VPC/VNet instance) is propagated to Spoke VPC/VNet, that is, make sure Spoke VPC/VNet where the problem instance is deployed has connectivity to the problem subnet in on-prem network.

-- Do a traceroute from on-prem problem VM or host to the Aviatrix gateway test EC2 launched from the above steps.
+- Do a traceroute from the on-prem problem VM or host to the Aviatrix Gateway test EC2 launched from the above steps.

 - If the above tests pass, you should check security group settings on the instance and the destination VM.